-A rupture of the peroneus brevis tendon is a complete tear of this tendon which is found on the outer ankle/foot.
+A rupture of the peroneus brevis tendon is a tear of this tendon which is found on the outer ankle and foot.
 This may occur during a sudden twist at the ankle.
 Symptoms include pain over the prominent bony part on the outside of the foot.

 A claw foot or Pes Cavus foot is a genetic defect in the foot with a high arch.
 Pes Cavus can cause pain in the feet during running.
 Claw feet are inflexible, the toes may be bent and cannot be straightened easily without causing pain.

-A plantar fascia strain is a tear of the band of fascia which runs the length of the sole.
-It is usually felt immediately from a sudden overstretching of the arch and a nodule or lump may be felt under the sole.
+A plantar fascia strain is a tear of the band of fascia that runs the length of the sole.
+Pain under the foot is usually felt immediately from a sudden overstretching of the arch and a nodule or lump may be felt under the sole.

 Probably the most common cause of heel pain plantar fasciitis is a condition causing pain under the heel and into the sole of the foot.
-It is characterised by pain which is at it's worst first thing in the morning.
+It is characterised by heel pain, which is usually worst first thing in the morning but eases gradually.

 Sesamoiditis affects the two small bones located underneath the joint at the base of the big toe.
 Symptoms include a gradual onset of pain in the forefoot, especially when weight bearing with tenderness over the under surface of the joint.

 Sever's disease occurs mainly in active children aged 8 to 15 years old and results in tenderness and pain at the back of the heel where the achilles tendon attaches to the heel bone.
 Children will complain of heel pain which gets worse with activity.

 A stress fracture can occur as a result of prolonged repeated loads on the legs.
 Long distance runners are susceptible to this type of injury.
 Symptoms include pain or aching of the affecting bone which becomes worse with exercise.